 (ii) For the purposes of this definition, comparable benefits do not include awards and scholarships based on merit.

-- The National Association of Blind Students (NABS) is an NFB national division.
+- The National Association of Blind Students (NABS), an NFB national division.

-- The NFB divisions and committees page can connect you with blind professionals in many fields—lawyers, teachers, scientists and engineers, journalists, and more.
+- The NFB divisions and committees page to locate blind professionals in many fields—lawyers, teachers, scientists, engineers, journalists, and more.
 For their online discussion groups, go to nfbnet.org.